David-Kamau-Builds/100_Days_Of_Python/Day_39/README.md

 3. **Sheety Account**: Connect Google Sheets to Sheety for API access
 4. **Twilio Account**: Set up SMS and WhatsApp messaging services
 5. **Environment Variables**: Configure all API credentials securely

+## How It Works

+1. **Data Initialization**: Reads destination cities and target prices from Google Sheets
+2. **Airport Code Lookup**: Automatically finds and updates missing IATA codes for cities
+3. **Flight Monitoring**: Searches for flights from origin to each destination within the next 6 months
+4. **Deal Detection**: Compares found flight prices against target thresholds
+5. **Notification Delivery**: Sends WhatsApp/SMS alerts when deals are discovered
+6. **Data Persistence**: Updates Google Sheets with new airport codes for future use